Fine-structure constant: Present rate of change

 In 2008, Rosenband et al. used the frequency ratio of Al+ and Hg+ in single-ion optical atomic clocks to place a very stringent constraint on the present-time temporal variation of α, namely = -1.6±2.3×10^-17 per year.
 A present day null constraint on the time variation of alpha does not necessarily rule out time variation in the past.
 Indeed, some theories that predict a variable fine-structure constant also predict that the value of the fine-structure constant should become practically fixed in its value once the universe enters its current dark energy-dominated epoch.

-Spatial variation – Australian dipole
+Spatial variation

-Researchers from Australia have said they had identified a variation of the fine-structure constant across the observable universe.

-These results have not been replicated by other researchers.
-In September and October 2010, after released research by Webb et al., physicists C. Orzel and S.M.
-Carroll separately suggested various approaches of how Webb's observations may be wrong.
-Orzel argues that the study may contain wrong data due to subtle differences in the two telescopes.

-Carroll takes an altogether different approach: he looks at the fine-structure constant as a scalar field and claims that if the telescopes are correct and the fine-structure constant varies smoothly over the universe, then the scalar field must have a very small mass.
-However, previous research has shown that the mass is not likely to be extremely small.
-Both of these scientists' early criticisms point to the fact that different techniques are needed to confirm or contradict the results, a conclusion Webb, et al., previously stated in their study.

-Other research finds no meaningful variation in the fine-structure constant.
+Measuring the tiny spatial variation of the fine-structure constant with astronomical observations is a challenging project.

+In 2011, evidence for spatial variation across the observable universe was obtained by reanalyzing an existing spectroscopy data set.
+A second set of measurements confirmed some effect, at the level of a few part per million with a large uncertainty, 2e-5±7.

+Subsequent and more sophisticated analysis found no variation down the parts per million level.